 Cancer treatment has made great strides in recent years and patients have many new options to consider.
-The Cancer Institute of Doylestown Hospital offers the community the most sophisticated cancer treatment options available in the Philadelphia region.
+Doylestown Health's Cancer Institute offers the community the most sophisticated cancer treatment options available in the Philadelphia region.
 Our cancer care team works closely with each patient, prescribing the best course of treatment after closely considering their specific diagnosis, stage of disease, treatment goals and overall health, lifestyle and personal preferences.

 Medical Oncology and Infusion Therapy